guydoshlab/ribofootPrinter2/README.md

 # This page is currently under construction

-# ribofootPrinter2.0-beta
+# ribofootPrinter2.1
-ribofootPrinter2.0 is a package of Python tools for analyzing data from ribosome profiling and other RNA-based sequencing experiments.
+ribofootPrinter2 is a package of Python 3 tools for analyzing data from ribosome profiling and other RNA-based sequencing experiments.
 This is a new version of the original ribofootPrinter that adds support for version 1.4 of the MANE transcriptome.
-It updates the functionality of all the previous core functionalities and adds several new capabilities.
+It updates the functionality of all the previous core tools and adds several new capabilities.
 For guidance on use of the package, please see the associated manuscript on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.07.04.451082

 # Download ribofootPrinter from Github